Rafał Gan-Ganowicz: Early life

 Rafał Gan-Ganowicz was born in Wawer-Warsaw on 23 April 1932.
 His father served in the French Foreign Legion for a time, and later traveled to South America for business, investing in a rubber plantation in Brazil and gold mines in Argentina.
 His mother was killed in September 1939 during the opening days of the German Invasion of Poland.
 After this, his father moved him and his son from Wawer to the Warsaw district of Żoliborz.
 They lived here until the Warsaw Uprising took place in August 1944.
 Leaving to fight in the uprising, his father hid him in a cellar with other children and women, but was killed in the battle, leaving Rafał an orphan at twelve years old.

 As an orphaned teenager in post-war Poland, Gan-Ganowicz first experienced the aftermath of the Soviet Red Army's occupation of Poland.
-Witnessing the Soviet troops abuse of Poles, their looting and their destruction of personal property led him to first develop his anti-communism beliefs.
+Witnessing the Soviet troops abuse of Poles, their looting and their destruction of personal property led him to first develop his anti-communist beliefs.
 One event that particularly stuck with him was seeing one of his friends, an older boy who had been maimed while fighting in the Warsaw Uprising, thrown down a flight of stairs and called a "bandit" by a communist official.

 Around 1948, he had joined an underground anti-communist group of youths who protested and campaigned against the newly established Polish Communist government and the Soviets.
 They would deface communist propaganda posters, spray anti-communist graffiti, and publish and distribute leaflets critical of the government.
 At one point, the group was able to steal guns from Police officers.
 In June 1950, the Polish Secret Police started to round up all suspected members of any anti-state groups and Rafał was tipped off by a friend that they were about to arrest him.
 Fearing being tortured into giving up other members of the group, he boarded a Soviet supply train, hiding in the undercarriage, that was headed for Berlin and escaped Poland.